LeighAllenDev/BTTAv2/README.md

 **Bookings** - Admins are able to view (and approve) users bookings ahead of the booking date, as well as notifying users of cancellations and verified bookings.

+## Future Enhancements

+This project is an improved version of my first project with *Code Institute*, Having said that there are still some future enhancements I would like to add.

+The booking form is a very basic version of what I intended to do.
+The plan with this form was to allow the user to choose their menu items as part of the booking process, but this involved a dynamic JAvaScript form to calculate the tokens available - the token cost of each item, and tldr, I couldn't get that working as intended so it is being put on the backburner for now.

+Another enhancement would be for the user to get an email or notification once their booking slot had been approved or rejected by the Arcade.

 ## Testing